herasymj/Health-Esteem/discussions.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## 1 Points System
 The primary function of the point system is to provide some rewards for collaborating.
-In addition the point system provides various types of motivations which incentivize users to return.
+In addition, the point system provides various types of motivations which incentivize users to return.

 ### 1.1 Motivation
 The motivations for choosing a points system are described below.